WHEN THE GOP WAS GREEN

 That single act has had more profound results than either Lacey or TR could ever have imagined.
 In the 100+ years since then, their superb legislative achievement has given presidents of both parties the tool they needed to protect hundreds of remarkable places — natural, historic, or both — that otherwise would have been lost.

-The website of The Green Elephant Coalition, a REP-affiliated group, contains more details about The Antiquities Act and the amazing national monuments that it empowered far-sighted presidents to leave behind for us — and our children and their children — to treasure and enjoy.
+The website of The Green Elephant Coalition contains more details about The Antiquities Act and the amazing national monuments that it allowed far-sighted presidents to leave behind for us — and our children and their children — to treasure and enjoy.

 You’ll find other photos there and a more detailed explanation.
 The page linked above also provides a full list of our national monuments, arranged by the years they were designated.